How iZettle Designed the World's First Ocean Plastic Credit Card Reader with Oceanworks

 iZettle, a PayPal Service

 In 2010, iZettle revolutionized mobile payments with the world's first mini chip card reader and software for mobile devices.
-Today, their commerce platform for small businesses in Europe and Latin America provides tools to get paid, sell smarter, and grow businesses.
-PayPal bought the Stockholm, Sweden-based fintech company for $2.2 billion.
+Today, their commerce platform for European and Latin American small companies provides tools to help them get paid, sell smarter, and grow their businesses.
+PayPal acquired the Stockholm, Sweden-based fintech company for $2.2 billion.

 In November 2019, iZettle introduced the "Ocean Reader," the world's first card reader made from Oceanworks Guaranteed recycled ocean plastic.
-It is identical to the company's popular iZettle Reader 2, providing quick, easy, contactless, and highly secure card payments for hundreds of thousands of small businesses.
-The only difference is the Ocean Reader's made of 75% discarded fishing nets and ropes from the North and Baltic Seas.
-Each Ocean Reader is comprised of one-half square meter of intercepted fishing nets, which removes 1.13 pounds of carbon and saves 1.48 kWh of energy with the recycling of ocean plastic for each reader.
-Also, removing and recycling this waste from the ocean reduces the damaging effect of floating "ghost nets" on sea life, which kill millions of marine animals each year, including sharks, dolphins, sea turtles and seals.
+It provides identical functionality as the company's popular iZettle Reader 2, which provides quick, easy, contactless, and highly secure card payments for hundreds of thousands of small businesses.
+The only difference is that the Ocean Reader is made of 75% recycled plastic comprised of discarded fishing nets and ropes from the North and Baltic Seas.

 The iZettle Ocean Reader Team

 The idea for the Ocean Reader came from a group of 10 employees who pitched the concept at iZettle's "Hack Week," a bi-annual internal innovation conference.
-The team began thinking about the amount of plastic going into each card reader they produce—approximately 210 grams of plastic per reader and docking station.
-And the more they looked into oceanic debris and global companies' contributions to plastic use, the more they understood the magnitude of the problem.
+The team began thinking about the amount of plastic required for each card reader they produce—approximately 210 grams per reader and docking station.
+And the more they researched oceanic debris and global companies' contributions to plastic use, the more they understood the magnitude of the problem.

-The team first met with iZettle's factory and supply chain to gauge the feasibility of their idea.
-At that point, it was just a dream.
-A great idea quickly became a tough challenge to source the specific type and quality of resins for their products.
-More importantly, they needed a trusted source and samples of the plastic for their rigorous testing and supply chain requirements.
+The team first met with iZettle's factory and supply chain to gauge their idea's.
+They were immediately met with a challenge, given the difficulty in sourcing the specific type and quality of resins their products required.
+Consistency and quality were paramount, and they needed a trusted source that could provide accurate samples for their rigorous testing and supply chain requirements.

-iZettle partnered with Oceanworks to help bring to market the world's first plastic credit card reader.
+iZettle partnered with Oceanworks to help bring the world's first plastic credit card reader to market.

 "Every day small businesses set out to make smart decisions, not just for their bottom line but for the planet, too. iZettle’s mission is to help them succeed and when it comes to things like sustainability, we have a responsibility to do all we can." -Jacob de Geer, Co-Founder, iZettle

-iZettle wanted to maintain the texture and unique swirling effect found naturally with the fishing net materials with no added colorant.
-Every reader has a unique color pattern, which highlighted the story of ocean plastics.
+iZettle decided to maintain the texture and unique swirling effect found naturally with the fishing net materials with no added colorant.
+Every reader has a unique color pattern, highlighting the story of ocean plastics.

-Our marketing team worked closely with iZettle to craft the launch campaign, product impact metrics, and story.
-In total, iZettle has removed over 1 tonne of plastic from the ocean to become Ocean Readers, which has saved approximately 1 tonne of CO2 emissions, 352 gallons of oil, 2,967 kWh of electricity, 50 million BTUs of energy, and 15 cubic yards of landfill space. iZettle is now examining the Ocean Reader production strategy to decide how it can use the process and materials in the company's mass production.
+The Oceanworks marketing team worked closely with iZettle to craft the launch campaign, product impact metrics, and story.
+In total, iZettle has removed over one metric tonne of plastic from the ocean and transformed it into Ocean Readers.
+This has saved approximately one tonne of CO2 emissions, 352 gallons of oil, 2,967 kWh of electricity, 50 million BTUs of energy, and 15 cubic yards of landfill space. iZettle is now examining the Ocean Reader production strategy to determine how it can leverage the process and materials for the company's mass production.

-The world's first Ocean Plastic Card Reader launched in November 2019, available to merchants in Sweden and the UK.
-Leading press outlets covered the launch, including Yahoo Finance, Finextra, Independent.ie, Tech Digest, British Plastic and Rubber, and Business Green.
+The world's first Ocean Plastic Card Reader launched in November 2019 for Swedish and UK merchants.
+Leading press outlets covered the launch including Yahoo Finance, Finextra, Independent.ie, Tech Digest, British Plastic and Rubber, and Business Green.

-One of the first merchants to buy the Ocean Reader was Strömmingsluckan, a local fish market in Gothenburg, Sweden.
-The fish market was extremely excited to receive their sustainable card reader, posting on social media about how the reader aligns with their business's values and goals.
+Strömmingsluckan, a local fish market in Gothenburg, Sweden, was one of the first merchants to purchase the Ocean Reader.
+They were extremely excited to receive their sustainable card reader, posting on social media about how the reader aligns with their business's values and goals.
 On Instagram, they wrote, "Childishly excited to open the shop tomorrow!
 Not only do we turn three years old this week, but it'll also be the premier for our new card reader.
 They are made of 75% recycled plastic from our oceans!
 Such a good initiative from @izettle and we are definitely not slow adopters.
 As well as finding new uses of this plastic, iZettle is also donating 20% of the sales to orgs doing similar work."

-iZettle leveraged the Oceanworks-provided product story and impact page to demonstrate the results of the Ocean Reader.
-This page can be accessed by scanning a QR code on the product's packaging, which allows iZettle customers to quickly and easily learn more about how they are contributing to the mission that Oceanworks and iZettle share.
+iZettle also leveraged the Oceanworks-provided product story and impact page to demonstrate the environmental benefits of the Ocean Reader.
+Available via scanning a QR code on the product's packaging, iZettle customers can quickly and easily learn more about how they're contributing to the mission Oceanworks and iZettle share.
 Click here to view the iZettle impact page.

-This initial impact by iZettle is just the beginning.
-Today, there are almost 125 million card readers worldwide – this number is expected to grow annually by 6% on average going forward.
-If every new card reader produced over the next five years (more than 37.7 million) followed the lead of the Ocean Reader's production model, the industry could collectively remove a significant amount of plastic from the ocean.
-And the company's ambition is that all new products iZettle launches will include recycled materials by 2021.
+iZettle's foray into using sustainable raw materials is just the beginning.
+There are more than 125 million card readers worldwide with a 6% expected annual growth rate.
+If the nearly 40 million card readers planned for production over the next five years follow the Ocean Reader's lead, the industry could collectively remove a significant amount of plastic from the ocean.
+Inspired by the Ocean Reader's success, iZettle's ambition is to include recycled materials in all products they produce by 2021.